C

 cad (noun)

 A man who behaves dishonorably, especially towards a woman.
-(OD)
+(NOA)

 A man who treats other people, especially women, badly or unfairly.
 (CDC)